MillerBrainObservatory/mbo_utilities/docs/venvs.md

 uv pip install . # new
 ```

-Using `uv` has a huge upside: Packages are cached globally, so you can quickly recreate them without worrying about contaminating your base environment.
+Using `uv` has a key advantage: packages are cached globally, so you can quickly recreate them without worrying about contaminating your base environment.

 ``` {tip}
 With UV, re-creating your environment is much faster than with `conda` thanks to it's [dependency caching](https://docs.astral.sh/uv/concepts/cache/#dependency-caching).